Network

 Connecting the PolyPulse

-There are two ways of connecting the PolyPulse.
+There are two ways of connecting the PolyPulse to a computer.

 Connected to a router